Pabitapun23/gbc-Intro-to-iOS-Development/README.md

 ## 2. Session02
 In this session, I learned more about the basics of iOS development, which include buttons, how to use built-in features from the library, VStack, HStack, forms and form validation, and error handling.
 I created a calculator app for calculating employee payslips.

+## 3. Session03
+In this session, I studied about toggle (switch), stepper, slider, and date picker.
+Also, I learned about loops like ForEach loop and arrays.
+I created some applications as an exercise, like making the coffee options app that includes toggle, array, and ForEach Loop.
+In addition, I made a Pokemon App, that shows a list of Pokemon from the array of images.